-Prerequisites: COU 660 or consent of instructor and admission to program.
-Taught: Fall only

-Examination of the major mental disorders in the current version of the DSM; development of diagnostic and case conceptualization skills; medical model of psychopathology; major theories of etiology and treatment; diagnostic principles; differential diagnosis; diagnostic errors; ethical and legal issues involved in clinical diagnosis.
+Prerequisites: COU 601, COU 660, COU 672 and admission to program.
+Taught: Fall only Examination of the major mental disorders in the current version of the DSM; development of diagnostic and case conceptualization skills; medical model of psychopathology; major theories of etiology & treatment; diagnostic principles; differential diagnosis; diagnostic errors; ethical & legal issues involved in clinical diagnosis.